VdustR/docker-multi-stage-vue-demo/README.md

 This is a [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) example with vue.

+It will:

+- build the repository with node
+- serve the distribution with nginx

 ## Start The Repository

 If you clone this repo, please ignore this and go to [Build Dockerfile](#build-dockerfile).